Are You Entitled To Full Pay If Injured At Work?

 Select a Section

-You may wonder, ‘do I get full pay if I get injured at work in the UK?’
+You may wonder, ‘Do I get full pay if I get injured at work in the UK?’
 Whilst there are some rights regarding injured at work pay, your employer isn’t obliged to pay you your full wage if you are off because of an injury.
-It would depend on your employment contract as to whether you’re entitled to full or partial sick pay while off work.
+It is advisable to check your employment contract to find out if you are entitled to full pay if injured at work.

 Whilst some companies offer sick pay schemes, others do not.
 We would recommend checking your contract or speaking to your employer.